GENERAL TERMS OF SERVICE

 Termination of Access to Services

-In addition to any termination rights set forth above and except with respect to the Payment Services, your right to access the other Services may be terminated earlier in whole or in part without liability to the terminating party as follows: (i) by us upon 15 days written notice for your failure to timely pay any Fees, (ii) by either party upon 30 days written notice in the event the other party materially breaches the Agreement and such breach is not cured within said 30 day period, or (iii) by either party immediately with written notice upon the institution of any insolvency, bankruptcy or similar proceeding by or against the other party including an assignment for the benefit of creditors, the appointment of a receiver over assets, an attachment of assets lasting more than 30 days, or the other party ceases to conduct its business operations in the ordinary course of business.
+In addition to any termination rights set forth above and except with respect to the Payment Services, your right to access the other Services may be terminated earlier in whole or in part without liability to the terminating party as follows: (i) by us upon 15 days written notice for your failure to timely pay any Fees or other amounts owed to us by you under the Agreement, (ii) by either party upon 30 days written notice in the event the other party materially breaches the Agreement and such breach is not cured within said 30 day period, or (iii) by either party immediately with written notice upon the institution of any insolvency, bankruptcy or similar proceeding by or against the other party including an assignment for the benefit of creditors, the appointment of a receiver over assets, an attachment of assets lasting more than 30 days, or the other party ceases to conduct its business operations in the ordinary course of business.
 When your rights to all Services have been terminated, the Agreement will also be deemed terminated.
 We may suspend your access to the Services in whole or in part at any time following breach of the Agreement by you prior to termination.

 Effect of Termination, Data Portability and Deletion